markuspg/EcoLabLib/README.md

 * Displaying the laboratory's webcams
 * Opening *ORSEE*
 * Displaying the clients' file systems in a file manager

-To work properly *EcoLabLib* and *Labcontrol* have to be installed and configured on the server and *ClientClient* on the clients.
-To be able to show the laboratory's webcams *WebcamDisplay* should also be installed.
+* Beaming media files to the clients
+* Receiving help messages from the clients

+## Other tools and programs

+* *Labcontrol* is the graphical user interface for *EcoLabLib*
+* *ClientClient* runs in the graphical session of the clients and tries to connect to *Labcontrol* to receive its commands
+* *HelpMessageSender* can be used by the experiment's participants to send help requests to the experimenter using *Labcontrol*
+* *WebcamDisplay* is used by *Labcontrol* to display the webcams of the laboratory

+## Further acknowledgements

+For full functionality all of the above mentioned programs should be installed and configured in the laboratory.
+Installation and configuration are described in detail in every tool's *doc* folder.

-Currently *EcoLabLib* and the supporting programs are only known to work on Linux.
-A Linux server with Windows clients was already tested and worked fine.
-If you try to install *EcoLabLib* and its supporting programs on Windows contact us and we will gladly try to support you.
+Currently *EcoLabLib* and the supporting programs are only known to work properly on Linux.
+Setups with a Linux server and Windows clients and vice versa were also tested, but only to a minimum amount.
+Additions and fixes (especially for the build procedure) for Windows systems are very welcome.